 But confidence is also connected to a belief that you can learn what you set out to learn.
 A person learning a new language needs to quiet that nagging little voice of self-doubt, that little voice that keeps sabotaging his or her progress.

-Just to reassure you: Anyone can learn a foreign language at any age.
+Rest assured: Anyone can learn a foreign language at any age.
 And no, you don’t have to have a special talent for languages.
-There are many articles that dispel myths circulating around foreign language learning.
+Many articles on the web dispel myths circulating about foreign language learning.
 Here’s a good one: 9 Biggest Myths about Language Learning Busted

 So, go for it!!!